asuh/forage/README.md

 ## Theme installation

-Install Forage using Composer from your WordPress themes directory:
+Install Forage using Composer from the theme directory:

 ```shell
 # @ wp-content/themes/